ElrieM/blacksheep/README.md

 | General | User1 | User1 |
 (Case sensitive)

 With this website, users are able to create custom clothing.
-From standard templates, users can add content from a library of images, their own text, or even upload their own designs to use.
+From standard templates, users can choose from pre-made clothing, or upload images to customise their clothing.

 ![mockup](https://ci-ms4-blacksheepprint.s3.eu-central-1.amazonaws.com/readme/amiresponsive.png)